Table of Contents[Hide][Show]

 At this time, we don’t know how long the reservation system will be in place.
 My guess is at least through the 50th anniversary celebration (October) and probably through the end of the calendar year.
 It’s working well and the parks will be busy for the “World’s Most Magical Celebration” so I do not see them lifting this requirement this year.
 We’ll see if I’m correct!

-11. No Parades or Nighttime Spectaculars
+11. No Parades and Reduced Nighttime Spectaculars

 One of the biggest Disney World changes is with parades/character interactions.

 Parades and nighttime shows draw big, enthusiastic crowds every day.
 That’s why Disney suspended them when the parks reopened in 2020.
 For now, the Disney World parades have been replaced by character cavalcades.
 Think of these as mini parades that aren’t scheduled.
 These offer some opportunity to see characters in action and to enjoy elements of parades that make them so popular, such as music or waving at princesses.